Principal bundles under reductive groups: Pullback of universal and minimal reductive groupoids

 \section{Pullback of universal and minimal reductive groupoids}

 \emph{In this section $k$ is a field of characteristic $0$, $X$ is a non-empty $k$\nd scheme, and $H$ is a pregroupoid over $X$.}

 In this section we study the behaviour of a universal or minimal reductive groupoid $K$ over $H$ under pullback, and under formation of groupoids $K \times_X X'$ for a $K$\nd scheme $X'$.
-In particular Proposition~\ref{p:etunpull}, which will be needed in Section~\ref{s:curves1}, shows that if $X'$ is $K$\nd pro\'etale, then under apropriate conditions, $K \times_X X'$ is universally reductive over $H \times_X X'$ if and only if $K$ is universally reductive over $H$.
+Proposition~\ref{p:etunpull}, which deals with the case where $X'$ is a pro\'etale $K$\nd scheme, will be used in Section~\ref{s:curves1}

 \begin{prop} Let $K$ be a transitive affine groupoid over $H$, and $X'$ be a non-empty scheme over $X$.
-Suppose that either $H$ is a transitive groupoid or that the structural morphism of $X'$ is $fpqc$ covering.
+Suppose that either $H$ is a transitive groupoid over $X$ or the structural morphism of $X'$ is $fpqc$ covering.
 Then $K$ is minimally (resp.\ universally) reductive over $H$ if and only if $K \times_{[X]} [X']$ is minimally (resp.\ universally) reductive over $H \times_{[X]} [X']$. \end{prop}

-\begin{proof} Immediate from the fact that $- \times_{[X]} [X']$ induces an equivalence from ttransitive affine groupoids over $H$ to transitive affine groupoids over $H \times_{[X]} [X']$. \end{proof}